 Good Samaritan Protocol

-In lieu of disciplinary sanctions under the Student Code of Conduct, the intoxicated student (and possibly the referring student) will be required to meet with the Director of the Office of Student Conduct or her designee, who may issue educational requirements such as alcohol education and/or an alcohol and substance abuse assessment.
-Serious or repeated incidents will prompt a higher degree of concern and response.
-Failure to complete educational assignments or treatment recommendations issued under this policy normally will result in disciplinary action.
-The student will be responsible for any costs associated with alcohol education interventions.
-In most cases, a letter will be sent home to the student’s parents or legal guardian.
+In lieu of conduct sanctions under the Student Guide to University Policies, the intoxicated student (and possibly the referring student) will be required to meet with the Dean of Students or designee, who may issue educational requirements such as BASICS or Decision Making Seminar.
+In most cases, notification will be sent to the student’s parents or legal guardian.
+While there is no limit to the number of cases were one can receive amnesty, serious or repeated incidents will prompt a higher degree of concern and response.
+Failure to complete educational requirements or treatment recommendations issued under this protocol will result in the reinstatement of student conduct charges.

-How to Apply for Medical Amnesty/Good Samaritan
+How to Apply for Receive Medical Amnesty

-To apply for Medical Amnesty, students may:
+To apply for Medical Amnesty, please: